quibbble/indigo/src/components/rules.md

 [![indigo](./screenshot.png)](/)

 ## Objective 🎯
-Place tiles to create tangled paths that move gems to your advantage.
+Place tiles to create tangled paths that moves gems to your advantage.

 ## Components 🧱
 - A tiled hexagonal game board